UCI-GREGoR/wgs-calling/README.md

 - the results of fastqc on input reads are stored in `results/multiqc`
 - the results of fastqc on post-alignment data are stored in `results/multiqc`
 - the results of SNV and SV variant calling are stored in `results/final`

+This will be expanded once it becomes clearer to me what the expectations of this pipeline truly are.

 ### Step 6: Commit changes